-Clinic students practice under a special rule, South Carolina Appellate Court Rule 401, which allows them to represent indigent clients, arms of state government, or clients referred to the clinic by a state or federal court, department, agency, or institution.
+Clinic students practice as student attorneys under a special rule, South Carolina Appellate Court Rule 401, which allows them to represent indigent clients, and non-profit organizations, or clients referred to the clinic by a state or federal court, department, agency, or institution.
 Clinic students are subject to the South Carolina Rules of Professional Responsibility.

-Student practice is supervised by a South Carolina Law professor from Clinical Legal
+Student practice is supervised by full-time South Carolina Law professors.
+All Clinics

 To improve the quality of educational experience provided, South Carolina Law has long been committed to a client-contact clinical program taught by experienced, full-time faculty and located in the law school.
-Four members of the full-time faculty and one part-time instructor devote a substantial portion of their teaching energies to in-house clinical legal education.
+Seven members of the full-time faculty and one part-time faculty member devote a substantial portion of their teaching energies to in-house clinical legal education.

-or review all student work and provide detailed critiques.
-As a result, student demand
+members observe or review all student work and provide detailed critiques.
+As a result,